pedroabreu0/pedroabreu0.github.io/_posts/2020-06-27-Experience-Report-Galois-Internship.md

 As you can probably deduce from this awesome gong in the office, Galois is an amazing place with amazing people.
 They do some pretty cool stuff with [Haskell](https://www.haskell.org/), Formal Methods and Cryptography.
-Being founded by the father of the IO monad, [John Launchbury](https://en.wikipedia.org/wiki/John_Launchbury), Galois is one of the first companies in the world to use Haskell to solve real world problems, and they are kind of famous in the PL community for it.
+Being founded in 1999 by the father of the IO monad, [John Launchbury](https://en.wikipedia.org/wiki/John_Launchbury), Galois is one of the first companies in the world to use Haskell to solve real world problems, and they are kind of famous in the PL community for it.
 In fact, I knew about Galois